-Property Name Value dfs.cluster.administrators A single space followed by the HDFS username. dfs.block.local-path-access.user The HBase username.
+Property Name Value dfs.permissions.superusergroup The same as the HDFS username.
+The default is "hdfs" dfs.cluster.administrators A single space followed by the HDFS username. dfs.block.local-path-access.user The HBase username.
 The default is "hbase".